Pope Pius XII and the raid on the Roman ghetto: The Hudal letter

-Maglione and von Weizsäcker meeting
+Maglione and Weizsäcker meeting

-On the morning of the roundup, Cardinal Secretary of State Cardinal Maglione, on the orders of Pope Pius, met with German ambassador to the Vatican Ernst von Weizsäcker.
+On the morning of the roundup, Maglione, on the orders of Pius, met with Weizsäcker.
 According to Phayer, the meeting "ranks as one of the most dramatic scenes of Holocaust historiography."
 The meeting received the attention of British historian Owen Chadwick and is often "taken center stage in accounts of the razzia in Rome."
 Phayer disagrees with Chadwick's assessment of the importance of the meeting.

 By Gilbert's account, upon receiving news of the roundups on the morning of 16 October, the Pope immediately instructed Maglione to protest to Weizsäcker: "Maglione did so that morning, making it clear to the ambassador that the deportation of Jews was offensive to the Pope.
 In urging Weizsacker 'to try to save these innocent people,' Maglione added: 'It is sad for the Holy Father, sad beyond imagination, that here in Rome, under the very eyes of the Common Father, that so many people should suffer only because they belong to a specific race.'"
-Following the meeting, Weizsäcker gave orders for a halt to the arrests.
+Gilbert then writes - without citing a source - that after this meeting, Weizsäcker gave orders for a halt to the arrests.

 Chadwick quotes a letter from D'Arcy Osborne to the Foreign Office from the last day of the month:As soon as he heard of the arrests of the Jews in Rome the Cardinal Secretary of State sent for the German ambassador and formulated some sort [undecyphered word] of protest.
 The Ambassador took immediate action with the result that large numbers were released [...]
 Vatican intervention thus seems to have been effective in saving a large number of these unfortunate people.

+However, it is now known that the releases to which D'Arcy Osborne referred were primarily of individuals who had some claim to be exempt from the genocide.
+Zuccotti, for example, has stated, The Germans did indeed release more than 200 people, including non-Jews arrested by mistake, Jewish spouses and children from mixed marriages, and Jewish citizens of countries where deportations were not occurring.
+It was standard German policy at that time, at least in Western Europe, that these categories of people not be deported.
+Lutz Klinkhammer, the Deputy Director of the German Historical Institute in Rome, has similarly written, about the Vatican's interventions on behalf of specific individuals who had been rounded up, "It is more than clear that all their efforts were aimed above all at saving the baptized or the 'half-Jews' born from mixed marriages."